 Repair and protection of extensive bank erosion, exposing a major gas supply pipeline.

-The River Soar through Aylestone Meadow in Leicester is a popular amenity for the public and dog walkers, with public access down to the river.
+The River Soar, which flows through Aylestone Meadow in Leicester, is a popular amenity for the public and dog walkers, with public access down to the river.
 This prolonged footfall combined with scour caused by floodwater led to extensive bank erosion, exposing a major gas supply pipeline.

 Temporary measures were installed to protect the gas main from further erosion, however, a long-term, robust solution suitable for the public open space was desperately required.
 Cain Bio-Engineering was engaged to design and build a long-term environmentally sustainable solution to protect the pipeline from further erosion and to improve access to the river for the public.